ikonCoder/password-manager/README.md

 Enjoy :)

 NOTE:
-* As of now, the credentials are being held in PostgreSQL.
+* As of now, the queries and db synatx is made for PostgreSQL.
 * This was built on a Mac and only tested in that environment.